chaminda204/cpm-go/readme.txt

 5) Open an SSH session to the VM:
     On OSX: "vagrant ssh"
-    On Windows: install PuTTY from Windows/ on the USB key, and use it to connect to localhost:2222 (username: vagrant, password: vagrant).
+    On Windows: install PuTTY from Windows/ on the USB key, and use it to connect to localhost:2222 (u: vagrant, p: vagrant).

 6) Now on the VM, clone the source code from your newly forked repository: cd /vagrant/code git clone https://github.com/<your-username>/openmrs-cpm.git

-The VM directory /vagrant/code/openmrs-cpm is shared with your host machine at C:\vagrant-openmrs\code\openmrs-cpm.
+The VM directory /vagrant/code/openmrs-cpm is shared with your host machine at C:\openmrs\code\openmrs-cpm.
 Feel free to code in the IDE of your choice or use VIM.

 To compile the package, run on the VM: